luisdavim/synthetic-checker/README.md

 kubectl port-forward --namespace monitoring svc/kube-stack-prometheus-grafana 8080:80
 ```

-Open your browser and go to http://localhost:8080 and fill in previous credentials
+Open your browser, go to http://localhost:8080 and fill in previous credentials

 A dashboard is included in the provided helm chart, search for "synthetic checks" in the Grafana UI.